 - Spread your carbohydrate intake evenly throughout the day to avoid spikes in blood sugars.
 Observe regular meal timings!

 Exercise maintains your cardiovascular health, reduces insulin resistance and aids in weight management.
 Ensure physical activity of 150 minutes per week which may include walking, jogging, swimming, cycling, Zumba or any other dance form etc.

 Change Your Unhealthy Lifestyle Habits

 Alcohol can affect both blood sugar and blood pressure.
 It may increase your triglycerides and add to unwanted calories.
 Beer, wine and other cocktail mixes contain carbohydrates and may increase your blood sugars.
 Avoid/limit alcohol.

-Smoking is well-known health hazard.
+Smoking is a well-known health hazard.
 It is associated with an increase in heart rate and blood pressure, constriction of blood vessels and hardening of arterial walls, all which puts you at higher risk of heart attack or stroke.
-According to Center for Disease Control and Prevention, smoking makes your diabetes harder to control.
+According to the Center for Disease Control and Prevention, smoking makes your diabetes harder to control.
 Quit smoking!

 - Monitor your blood sugars and check your blood pressure as advised by your health care team.

 - Consult your doctor on a regular basis.
 Follow all clinical assessment and lab investigations as recommended by your Doctor.